-So can you patent an algorithm based on these criteria?
-The problem algorithms run into in meeting these patent criteria is that, on their own, algorithms are simply abstract ideas.
-So standing on their own, courts consider algorithms foundational tools for scientific work rather than patentable ideas.
+That poses the question, “can you patent an algorithm based on these criteria?
+The problem algorithms run into in meeting these patent criteria is that, on their own, algorithms are abstract ideas.
+When standing on their own, courts consider algorithms foundational tools for scientific work… rather than patentable ideas.

-But if you can break down your software algorithm into a series of mathematical steps and procedures that mechanize a process, then the algorithm would fall into the patentable “process” category, rather than the “abstract idea” category.
+The good news is… If you can break down your software algorithm into a series of mathematical steps and procedures that mechanize a process, then the algorithm shifts from “abstract idea” into the patentable “process” category.

 So, while an algorithm cannot be patented, you can patent the series of steps that lead to your algorithm.